TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/UpgradeDataDefinition/Index.rst

 .. figure:: ../../../Images/DatabaseDatabaseAnalyzer.png
    :alt: The Database analyzer is part of the "Important actions"

+   The Database analyzer is part of the "Important actions"

 When clicking on the "Compare current database with specification"